-This time, we took a step further and looked at how industry sectors are perceived, as an average of the scores given to companies within these sectors, in 13 different markets: Brazil, China, Denmark, Finland, France, Germany, Italy, Norway, Poland, Spain, Sweden, United Kingdom and USA.
-The results came as a surprise to us, questioning some of the old stereotypes and revealing new tendencies.
+This time, we took a step further and looked at how industry sectors are perceived, as an average of the scores given to companies within these sectors in 13 different markets: Brazil, China, Denmark, Finland, France, Germany, Italy, Norway, Poland, Spain, Sweden, the United Kingdom, and the US.

 Love me, love me not

-While these sectors are becoming increasingly scrutinized for their impact on people’s health, the environment and society at large – they are still viewed positively, probably thanks to their relevance to people’s everyday life, and their ability to continuously meet the ever-growing expectations and wishes of their stakeholders.
-One sector that stands out at the top is Medical Devices – a curious phenomenon which we’ll come back to.
+While these sectors are becoming increasingly scrutinized for their impact on people’s health, the environment, and society at large – they are still viewed positively, probably thanks to their relevance to people’s everyday lives, and their ability to continuously meet the ever-growing expectations and wishes of their stakeholders.
+One sector that stands out at the top is Medical Devices – a curious phenomenon that we’ll come back to.

 These highly regulated and little-loved sectors have been struggling with negative perceptions in most countries for many years now, but we did find some cases of individual companies belonging to these sectors that manage to distance themselves from the pack and outperform their peers reputationally.
 There were not enough of them, though, to lift the sectors’ average performance.

 It’s crowded in the middle